General

 The Architecture Determines the Accuracy

 Moving from 60-minute delivery windows to 15-minute precision is not a matter of tuning your current ETA system.
 It is an architectural shift — from batch-computed, limited-constraint prediction to continuous, 180+-constraint recomputation trained on billion-scale delivery data with autonomous intervention capability.
+This is what predictive ETA engineering delivers.

 The question for supply chain leaders evaluating this capability is not whether 15-minute precision is possible.
 It is whether your current system’s architecture can ever achieve it — or whether it was designed for an era when 60-minute windows were good enough.